 If you invested in venture capital in 2021, you were investing at all-time highs.
 Funds that raised capital at that time were forced to invest due to their target mandates.
 As a result, many private companies could ask for the moon and get it.
 In addition, many venture funds couldn't gain access to the best deals.

-In 2022, the landscape was different.
+Today, the landscape has changed.
 Great companies are more willing to talk to new investors.
 The decline in valuations has removed the frenzy.
 There is a lot more humility today than there was in prior years.

-Hence, the timing of Fundrise's Innovation Fund launch is good.
-The fund will start small and work its way to scale.
-As Ben (CEO) said in the podcast, “Better to invest in the best companies at a good price than invest in good companies at the best price.“
+Hence, the timing of Fundrise's Innovation Fund launch in 2022 was good and it's now investing in great companies at better prices going forward.
+As Ben (CEO) said in the podcast, “Better to invest in the best companies at a good price than invest in good companies at the best price.

 Better Value Proposition As A Builder and Entrepreneur